-Marquette University maintains a Student Employment Service within the Office of Student Financial Aid to assist students seeking part-time employment both on- and off-campus.
-All Marquette students are welcome to use the Student Employment Service to obtain a job.
+The primary function of Student Employment Services, located within the Office of Student Financial Aid, is to assist students in securing employment on campus or within businesses in the area.
+All Marquette students are welcome.

 Many students help finance their education through part-time employment.
 Part-time employment can benefit students in several ways: